f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 **System Events**

 A system event is an informational message which doesn't have an alarm or clear condition by itself, but it may provide deeper information on what caused an alarm or clear condition.
 A System Event is a lower-level message that could include information about firmware upgrade status, presence of a PSU, or DDM diagnostic level on an optic in addition to many more low-level details.
 Many times, a system event will provide more detailed lower-level information that corresponds to an alarm or clear condition.
-As an example a PSU-Fault alarm, may have corresponding events messages that provide more details as to whay the PSU is in a fault alarm condition.
+As an example a PSU-Fault alarm, may have corresponding events messages that provide more details as to why the PSU is in a fault alarm condition.

 Often times, many of these messages or traps are just providing state of a component in a binary fashion. i.e. it's either a one (ASSERTED) or zero (DEASSERTED) state based on the AOM subsystem tracking status.
 This should not be viewed as a positive or a negative status, it is merely communicating state of a component.
 As an example, in the system events a **Deasserted: PSU mismatch** message, means all the PSU's **are not** mismatched because the value is zero or Deasserted.
 The wording may not be intuitive, and F5 is looking into making improvements to make the wording clearer.
 The example below shows the **show system events** for the message described above.